Пуринові розлади

 See also Approach to the Patient With a Suspected Inherited Disorder of Metabolism and testing for suspected inherited disorders of metabolism.

-синдром Леша-Найхана
+Синдром Леша-Найхана

 Diagnosis of Lesch-Nyhan syndrome is suggested by the combination of dystonia, intellectual disability, and self-mutilation.
 Serum uric acid levels are usually elevated, but confirmation by DNA analysis is done.

-This is a rare autosomal recessive disorder that results in the inability to salvage adenine for purine synthesis.
+Adenine phosphoribosyltransferase deficiency is a rare autosomal recessive disorder that results in the inability to salvage adenine for purine synthesis.
 Accumulated adenine is oxidized to 2,8-dihyroxyadenine, which precipitates in the urinary tract, causing problems similar to those of uric acid nephropathy (eg, renal colic, frequent infections, and, if diagnosed late, renal failure).
 Onset can occur at any age.

-Diagnosis of adenine phosphoribosyltransferase deficiency is by detecting elevated levels of 2,8-dihyroxyadenine, 8-hyroxyadenine, and adenine in urine and confirmed by DNA analysis; serum uric acid is normal.
+Diagnosis of adenine phosphoribosyltransferase deficiency is by detecting elevated levels of 2,8-dihyroxyadenine, 8-hyroxyadenine, and adenine in urine and is confirmed by DNA analysis; serum uric acid is normal.

 Treatment of adenine phosphoribosyltransferase deficiency is with dietary purine restriction, high fluid intake, and avoidance of urine alkalinization.
 Allopurinol can prevent oxidation of adenine; renal transplantation may be needed for end-stage renal disease.

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-1. Online Mendelian Inheritance in Man® (OMIM®) database: Complete gene, molecular, and chromosomal location information
+1. Online Mendelian Inheritance in Man (OMIM) database: Complete gene, molecular, and chromosomal location information